 The Sex Offender and Crimes Against Minors Registry (SOR) for Violent Sex Offenders is available via Internet pursuant to Section 19.2-390.1, (D), of the Code of Virginia.
 Registry information provided under this section shall be used for the purposes of the administration of criminal justice, screening of current or prospective employees, volunteers or otherwise for the protection of the public in general and children in particular.
 Unlawful use of the information for purposes of intimidating or harassing another is prohibited and willful violation shall be punishable as a Class 1 misdemeanor.

 The Virginia State Police is responsible for maintaining this registry.
-Follow the link below to access the Virginia State Police website: http://sex-offender.vsp.virginia.gov/sor/
+The Virginia State Police website: http:// sex-offender.vsp.virginia.gov/sor/ provides access to the registry.